 Stamp designer Steven Spazuk collaborated with photographer Marc Montplaisir to capture the essence of the organization, including its past accomplishments, present mandate and goals for the future.

-“After looking at a number of concepts, we decided to go with a depiction of the Canadian Labour Congress logo – only with a twist,” explains Spazuk.
+“After looking at a number of concepts, we decided to go with a depiction of the Canadian Labour Congress logo – only with a twist,” explained Spazuk.
 “It’s really a photographic interpretation of the logo.
 The image shows two hands holding a crystal ball that contains a silhouette of North America.
 One hand is masculine, the other feminine, one white and the other black.”

 Additionally, the background is an important part of the design.

-“We wanted to tell a compelling story that would highlight 50 years’ worth of accomplishments,” explains Liz Wong, stamp design manager with Canada Post.
+“We wanted to tell a compelling story that would highlight 50 years’ worth of accomplishments,” explained Liz Wong, stamp design manager with Canada Post.
 “If you look closely at the background, you’ll see it’s a tapestry that lists (in English and French) many of the benefits that unionized and non-unionized Canadian workers have received over the past 50 years.
 Thanks to Mr. Spazuk’s brilliant design work, the image succeeds in capturing the organization’s past, present and future.”